nf-core/rangeland/docs/usage.md

 --resolution '[integer]'
 ```

-The default value is `30`, as most Landsat satellite natively provide this resolution.
+The default value is `30`, as most Landsat satellites natively provide this resolution.

 ### Temporal extent